rammelmueller/pragmatic-k8s-hosting/slides.md

 # What will we do today?

-- **Quick k8s refresher** - What does kubernetes solve for us?
+- ==Quick k8s refresher== - What does kubernetes solve for us?
-- **Why k8s?** - When should we use it and how?
+- ==Why k8s?== - When should we use it and how?
-- **Managed k8s vs. self-hosting** - Why is one harder than the other?
+- ==Managed k8s vs. self-hosting== - Why is one harder than the other?
 Should we even self-host?
-- **Blueprint for self hosting** - Pragmatic solutions that get the job done
+- ==Blueprint for self hosting== - Pragmatic solutions that get the job done
-- **GitOps "deepdive"** - Why and how to use pull-based config
+- ==GitOps "deepdive"== - Why and how to use pull-based config
+- ... and we'll set up our **own cluster** too!

 <br>
 <br>
 <br>

 <v-click>
-... and <b>not </b> do!
+... and <mark class='red'>not</mark> do!

-- not a k8s 101
+- not a k8s 101!
-- not a full CNCF landscape tour
+- not a full CNCF landscape tour!
-- not a security / DR deep dive
+- not a security / desaster recovery deep dive!

 </v-click>